 Research Assistant, Goode Lab

-Julian is a Kannapolis native who is an undergraduate student at UNC Chapel Hill where he is pursuing a BS in Biology and a BA in Religious Studies.
-He is a senior and a Chancellor's Science Scholar.
-Julian is a research assistant in Dr. Goode's lab where he is studying new approaches for weight loss to reduce obesity rates.
-He is interested in exploring a possible career in research, but he would like to go to medical school to become a pediatric oncologist.
-Some of Julian's interests include reading, playing with his two dogs, and hanging out with his long-time high school friends.
+Julian is a Kannapolis native who is a graduate of UNC Chapel Hill with a B.S. in Biology and a B.A. in Religious Studies.
+He is a Chancellor's Science Scholar and worked at the NRI as an undergraduate.
+Julian is a research assistant in Dr. Goode's lab where he is engaging in qualitative research around eating disorders and engaging in the community.
+He is interested in exploring a possible career in research, but would like to go to medical school to become a pediatric oncologist.
+Some of Julian's interests include reading, riding motorcycles, hiking, and being a positive impact.

 This article originally appeared on The Daily Tarheel.
 By Brianna Atkinson Content warning: This article contains mention of eating disorders. * * * Rachel Goode isn’t your typical researcher.
 Her lab’s website is filled with bright colors and patterns instead of...